verivital/nnv/README.md

 This toolbox makes use of the neural network model transformation tool ([nnmt](https://github.com/verivital/nnmt)) and for closed-loop systems analysis, the hybrid systems model transformation and translation tool ([HyST](https://github.com/verivital/hyst)).

 # installation:
-    1) install matlab
+    1) Install Matlab

-    2) clone or download nnv toolbox from https://github.com/trhoangdung/nnv
+    2) Clone or download the nnv toolbox from [https://github.com/verivital/nnv]

-    3) open matlab, then go to ../nnv/ run install.m script
+    3) Open matlab, then go to the directory where nnv exists on your machine, then run the `install.m` script located at /nnv/

 # uninstallation:

-    1) open matlab, then go to ../nnv/ run uninstall.m script
+    1) Open matlab, then go to `/nnv/` and execute the `uninstall.m` script

 # running tests and examples

-    go into tests/examples folders to run the scripts for testing/analyzing examples.
+    Go into the `tests/examples` folders to execute the scripts for testing/analyzing examples.

 # novel features